cloud-66-internal/help.cloud66.com/_includes/how-to-guides/deployment/config-store.md

 This is most useful for information that you need to access from Kubernetes configuration files.
 For example within Skycap Stencil Templates.

-However you can still use ConfigStore in your Rails applications if it suites your needs.
+You can use ConfigStore in your Rails applications if it suites your needs.
 One example might be a centralised place to store Cloud Account information.
 You could add these credentials to your account level ConfigStore and then access this data from an environment variable in your applications.

 ## ConfigStore Data Structure